Islamic State makes threat against Prince George: Reports

 Through encrypted instant-messaging app Telegram, a photo of the preschooler was shared with the message: "Even the royal family will not be left alone".

-The photo allegedly shows the boy standing in front of his South London School, Thomas's Battersea with the message, "School starts early".
+The photo allegedly shows the boy standing in front of his South London School, Thomas' Battersea with the message, "School starts early".

 The Daily Star reported that the encrypted transmission also had Arabic words which translated to: "When war comes with the melody of bullets, we descend on disbelief, desiring retaliation."